aespadotto/HHO-PACS/README.md

 This is an adaptation of the library HArD::Core (https://github.com/jdroniou/HArDCore) for educational purpose.
 The documentation of the original project can be found at https://jdroniou.github.io/HArDCore3D/

 An extension is provided to apply the HHO method to the equations of magnetostatics.
-The folder 'magnetostatics-spadotto' contains new or partially adapted code to implement the scheme.
+The directory 'magnetostatics-spadotto' contains new or partially adapted code to implement the scheme.
 The material of the added branch resides mostly there.
-Minor changes have been done on the common library under 'src/common'.
+The common library utilities are located in 'src'.
+Only minor changes have been introduced under 'src/common'.
+Under 'Schemes/HHO-magnetostatics' the original version of the implementation can be found, which may be useful for a comparison.

 Building requirements: